markstringer-dti/markstringer-dti.github.io/dti.md

 Why am I telling you this?
 Because, of course, this idea of agreed activity is useful, not just in improvised theatre, but also in project management.
 On a software development project, when a team comes across something that's the equivalent of a pirate ship, there's a strong tendency to avoid it.

-People who work on a software development project will often prefer agreed activity to moving the action forward by tackling big, obvious problems.
+People who work on a software development project will often prefer agreed activity to moving the action forward.
+They will fill their days with simple problems that they know how to fix rather than tackling big, complex problems.
 Like improvisers, they do this as a way of avoiding having to think or needing to change.
-And like improvisers, often the "decision" to avoid tackling the problems is taken without much discussion, or even conscious thinking.
-It's instinctive.
+Often this "decision" to avoid tackling the problems is taken without much discussion, or even conscious thinking.
+It is instinctive.
+Just as it is with improvisers on stage.

 You might think what I'm saying here is that it's the nature of software development teams to be lazy and cowardly.
 I am not saying that.
 Not at all.

-The important thing to understand about agreed activity is that we all fall prey to it in new, uncomfortable and unpredictable situations.
+The important thing to understand about agreed activity is that we all fall prey to it.
+In new, uncomfortable and unpredictable situations we will all be tempted to revert to the easy, the unthinking and the familiar.
 But, as in improv, there are things that we can do to help get us out of the deck mopping rut and move us on to tackling the pirate ship.

 In Agile project management there are lots of opportunities for the team to spot the pirate ship.
 Every day there's a "stand-up" meeting.
 The team talks about what they did the day before and what they're going to do today.
 And in stand-up, team members also talk about any problems they have that are blocking their progress.
 Reporting these "blockers" is the most important bit of the stand up.
 Because these blockers are the project's pirate ships.